filippo-orru/personal-site-hugo/content/blog/quando.events/index.md

 4. Meet in the overlap

-Keep on reading to learn more about how I did it, or try it out now: [Create a new meeting](https://www.quando.events).
+Keep on reading to learn more about how I did it, or try it out now: [Create a new meeting](https://quando.filippo-orru.com).

 {{< table-of-contents >}}

 # Concept
 When starting to create the project's concept, the goal was to **focus on an MVP** and keep complexity as low as possible.
-The initial name was 'meet me', which got superseded by 'quando.events' later on.
+The initial name was 'meet me', which got superseded by 'quando events' later on.

 For the first UI sketches I drew, I wrote down these notes: